-SECTION 24.07 - DEVIATION FROM THE APPROVED FINAL DEVELOPMENT PLAN: Any adjustments which may be required to the approved final development plan during the development of the MEC, must be approved by the Planning Commission.
-Any changes in the following criteria:
+Any adjustments which may be required to the approved final development plan during the development of the MEC, must be approved by the planning and zoning board.
+Any changes in the following criteria must be approved by the planning and zoning board:

-- A. There is no increase in the number of units. - B. There is no increase int he number of stories or floor area. - C. There is no decrease in the amount of open space and the open space is in the same general location.
+(A) Increase in the number of units.

-D. There is no major change in the location of traffic routes.
+- (B) Increase in the number of stories or floor area. - (C) Decrease in the amount of open space and the open space is in the same general location. - (D) Major change in the location of traffic routes.